maekitalo/tntnet-homepage/htdocs/faq.markdown

 We use GNU autotools for a build system and we develop according to the POSIX standards.
 Cxxtools and tntdb are shared libraries and are treated as such.
 Tntnet needs cxxtools as a requirement.
-Tntnet itself can be used as a shared libraries and as a runtime environment like JSP (java server pages).
+Tntnet itself can be used as a shared libraries and as a runtime environment like JavaServer Pages (JSP).
 Therefore, it is important to distinguish between a development platform and hosting (deployment) platform.

 Typical structure of packages: